sodaMelon/sodaMelon/README.md

 ### Sodam Lee, sodaMelon
 📍living in Korea

-just played Pokemon game since was child…… then grew up as developer✨️ lmao
+just played Pokemon game since was child, then grew up as developer✨️ lmao